-Any fencing provided forward of the front wall of the home must include:
+Any fencing constructed forward of the front wall of the home must include:

-- Rendered and/or masonry piers (located at regular intervals), either with or without a plinth; with matching masonry or other appropriate infill panels; or - 150mm x 150mm hardwood timber posts with infill panels of open pool style fencing between. - Is limited to a maximum of 1.8m in height. - Must not include any coloured pre-finished metal sheets or unfinished materials including unfinished commons bricks; - Gates may be incorporated across the driveway where a front fence is provided.
+- · Rendered and/or masonry piers (located at regular intervals), either with or without a plinth, with matching masonry or other appropriate infill panels, or - 150mm x 150mm hardwood timber posts with infill panels of open pool style fencing in between. - · Is to be a maximum of 1.8m in height. - · Not constructed from pre-finished coloured metal sheets (e.g. Colorbond) or unfinished materials (e.g. unfinished commons bricks). - Gates may be incorporated across the driveway where a front fence is provided.